BTSE Exchange Review

 Every time you place an order, the exchange charges you a trading fee.
 The trading fee is normally a percentage of the value of the trade order.
 Many exchanges divide between takers and makers.
 Takers are the one who “take” an existing order from the order book.
 Makers are the ones who add orders to the order book, thereby making liquidity at the platform.

 This platform charges takers 0.12% per trade for takers, and 0.10% per trade for makers.
 These taker and maker fees are both below both the old and the new global industry averages for centralized exchanges.
 Industry averages have historically been around 0.20-0.25% but we now see new industry averages emerging around 0.10%-0.15%.
 According to the latest empirical study on the subject, the industry average spot trading taker fees were 0.217% and the industry average spot trading maker fees were 0.164%.

 With respect to contracts trading fee, takers pay 0.04%.
 But the contracts trading taker fees are not even BTSE Exchange’s strongest edge.
 At this platform, makers get paid to trade.
 BTSE Exchange's contract trading maker fees are -0.01%.
 Naturally, this is a great deal for the makers in the contract trades at this exchange.
 We are really impressed by it.
 There are only a dozen other exchanges in the world that have negative maker fees.

 BTSE Exchange Withdrawal fees

 BTSE Exchange charges a withdrawal fee of 0.0005 BTC per BTC-withdrawal.
 This fee is just below the industry average.
-The current global industry average is slightly above 0.0006 BTC per BTC-withdrawal so a competitive offering by BTSE Exchange in this respect.
+The current global industry average is slightly above 0.0006 BTC per BTC-withdrawal so a fairly decent offering by BTSE Exchange in this respect.

 Deposit Methods and US-investors